Rescue efforts resume at collapse site; demolition planned

 SURFSIDE, Fla.
 (AP) — Rescue efforts at the site of a partially collapsed Florida condominium building resumed Thursday evening after a 15-hour pause for safety concerns, and officials said they had started planning for the likely demolition of the remaining structure.

-Miami-Dade County Mayor Daniella Levine Cava said the decision about the demolition needed to be made “extremely carefully and methodically,” considering the effect on the search-and-rescue operations.
+Miami-Dade County Mayor Daniella Levine Cava said the decision about the demolition needs to be made “extremely carefully and methodically,” considering the potential impact on the pile of debris and the effect on the search-and-rescue operations.
+An engineer from the Federal Emergency Management Agency said it would likely be weeks before officials schedule the demolition.

 The stoppage had threatened to dim hopes for finding anyone alive in the debris a week after the tower came down.
 Surfside Mayor Charles Burkett said the halt was worrisome since “minutes and hours matter, lives are at stake.”